Study Abroad Students Face Off With Tropical Diseases of Latin America

 An education abroad program finds KSU students in Brazil

-June, 2016 -- During the recent summer intersession in May, Dr. Mark James, Ph.D. of the College of Public Health led a group of students to Brazil on a unique study program.
+June 2016 -- During the recent summer intersession in May, Dr. Mark James, Ph.D., College of Public Health, led a group of students to Brazil on a unique study program.
 "KSU public health students were on the rise," stated Dr. James, "along with the sun on Copacabana Beach in Rio de Janeiro (see above photo)."
 The study program was hosted by the Oswaldo Cruz Foundation (FIOCRUZ), a KSU international partnership located in Rio.
-There, KSU students received lectures on endemic diseases of Brazil, including malaria, leprosy, tuberculosis, and the recent zika virus outbreak.
-They also engaged in a decades-long study of non-communicable diseases.
-Besides spending several days at FIOCRUZ, the students also travelled to Manaus, a remote location in Brazil's Amazon rainforest, where they studied the local tropical diseases of the region before returning home.
+There, KSU students received lectures on endemic diseases of Brazil, including malaria, leprosy, tuberculosis, and the recent Zika virus outbreak.
+They also engaged in a decades-long study of noncommunicable diseases.
+Besides spending several days at FIOCRUZ, the students also traveled to Manaus, a remote location in Brazil's Amazon rainforest, where they studied the local tropical diseases of the region before returning home.

 March, 2016 -- Every summer, the College of Public Health at Kent State gives public health and biological science majors the opportunity to attend a faculty-led program.
 The college has two programs for students to choose from, depending on their individual interests: one in Geneva, Switzerland that focuses on public health policy and another program in a selected South American country that focuses on diseases and different public health issues in the region.
 This year, Dr. Mark James, professor and chair of the Department of Environmental Health Sciences, will be leading a group of 12 KSU students, 10 undergraduate and two graduate, to Brazil for a class called “Tropical Diseases of Latin America.”